Electric Skateboards in Italy

 📋 📌 Rider Tips

-Ride at a moderate speed and avoid heavy traffic areas.
+Ride at a moderate speed and avoid high-traffic areas.

-Helmet and lighting are mandatory if you want to be visible and taken seriously.
+Helmet and lights are mandatory if you want to remain visible and credible.

-Be discreet: the enforcement of rules varies greatly between cities.
+Be discreet: rule enforcement varies greatly by city.

-Italy is in regulatory transition: scooters are regulated, e-skates will soon follow.
+Italy is in regulatory transition: scooters are regulated, and e-skates will follow soon.

-For now, it's a grey area: it's best to ride cautiously, well-equipped, and respect speed limits to avoid penalties.
+For now, it's a gray area: it's best to ride cautiously, well-equipped, and respecting speed limits to avoid penalties.

 🛹 What Evo-Spirit Offers

-In the absence of a precise legal framework in Italy, we recommend riding cautiously and opting for a board limited to 25 km/h with full lighting.
+Given the lack of a precise legal framework in Italy, we recommend riding cautiously and choosing a board limited to 25 km/h with full lighting.

-Our versatile model: the Switcher V3 Sport, adaptable to all situations.
+Our versatile model: the Switcher V3 Sport, adaptable to any situation.